 Purpose

 This guidance provides NatureScot’s standing advice on natural heritage considerations for large-scale, commercial solar photovoltaic (PV) proposals.
-It aims to assist developers and consultants involved in preparing applications and Environmental Impact Assessment reports (EIA reports) for such developments.
+It aims to assist developers and consultants involved in preparing applications and Environmental Impact Assessment reports (EIA reports) (should EIA be required) for such developments.

-The combination of climate change policy, improved technology, reduced costs and the benefits of co-locating (and sharing a grid connection) with wind farm development appears likely to lead to an increased interest in solar farm proposals in Scotland.
+The combination of climate change policy, improved technology, reduced costs and in some case the benefits of co-locating with wind farm and other renewable technology development appears likely to lead to an increased interest in solar farm proposals in Scotland.
 We will continue to learn from case experience and update this guidance as required.

 The service we provide